BaronaGroup/aurantium/README.md

 ### Functions

 In JSX elements that start with lowercase letters are considered to be dumb elements, whereas those that start with a capital letter are considered to be smarter, which refer to variables in scope.
-In citrus, these smarter elements are expected to be functions.
+In aurantium, these smarter elements are expected to be functions.
 These functions get two parameters - a map of all attributes and an array of all of its children.

 There is no automatic processing of attributes or immediate children for these functions.